xxORVARxx/World-Cylind/Readme/Readme_GitHub.txt

 - To take a "snapshot" of the project:
     $git commit -m "Message to Explain this Version/Snapshot"

+- You also have to use "add" on files you make changes too, so the new version of the file will be in the next commit:
+    $git add my_file.cpp

+- To commit a snapshot of all changed files that have been added with "add" at some point, so we dont have to "add" them all agan:
+    &git commit -a -m "Message to Explain this Version/Snapshot"

 - To push you snapshot to GitHub:
     $git push
   or:
     $git push origin master
-  or:  The -u tells Git to remember the parameters, so that next time we can simply run git push.
+  or:  The -u tells Git to remember the parameters,
+       so that next time we can simply run git push.
     $git push -u origin master

 - To pull the project from GitHub: